Governance & Leadership

 Dr. Lindiwe Majele

-Vice President Country Support, Policy and Delivery
+Vice President for Policy and Strategic Partnerships

 Agribusinesses and African Smallholders Seize $1 Trillion Food Market as Meals Replace Minerals to Restart African Economic Growth, New Report